 Translation from gobbledegook: quantum computers are very powerful, but by their same virtue very volatile and error-prone.
 Quantum error correction (QEC) is hard because directly observing quantum information tends to destroy it.
-A leading approach is to physically organise qubits (quantum bits) in ways which can be exploited by classical algorithms (graph matching, clustering etc.) to correct errors with as high probability as possible – my work is in comparing and improving the many different ways of going about this.
+A general approach is to organise qubits (quantum bits) in specific ways which can be exploited by classical algorithms (graph matching, clustering etc.) to correct errors with as high probability as possible – my work is in comparing and improving the many different ways of going about this.

-PhD in topological quantum error correction, 2024
+PhD in quantum error correction, 2025

 University College London (UCL)